conmurphy/kubernetes-hands-on/README.md

 `kubectl get pods`

+- **Killercoda**: To make this pod accessible from outside the cluster, you need to port-forward.

+`kubectl port-forward firstpod 8000:8000 --address 0.0.0.0`

-- To make this pod accessible from outside the cluster, you need to create a service.
+- **Minikube**: To make this pod accessible from outside the cluster, you need to create a service.

 `kubectl expose pod firstpod --port=8000 --type=LoadBalancer`

 - Check the Kubernetes service has been created.
 You should see the `EXTERNAL-IP` is in `<pending>` status